 Have no fear if you’ve never done a design exercise.
 In the “Questions and Answers” section, Dashinsky provides several well-thought examples of how to conduct each type of exercise from beginning to end using his framework.

 Last but not least, there are a ton of valuable resources in the back of the book.
 Everything from Vinod Khosla’s hiring philosophy to Jared Spool’s advice to companies on how to create useful job descriptions.

 Solving Product Design Exercises is a very quick read at just over 150 pages.
 You can literally read it in an afternoon, but the biggest value will be in learning and practicing Dashinsky’s Design Exercise Canvas.

 But if a book is too much to deal with, my short video workshop, “Surviving Design Challenges” covers a lot of the same territory in less than 20 minutes.
-It’s part of my online course, The UX Career Catalyst, and will help you quickly prepare for your next design exercise.
+This video was part of a larger group coaching program that originally sold for $997 and will help you quickly prepare for your next design exercise.
 See below for more info.Surviving Design Challenges Video $37.00